SuperOfficeDocs/superoffice-docs/docs/en/service/automated-tasks/ejoutbox.md

 # ejOutbox

-Responsible for connecting to the SMTP server and sending messages from Service.
+Responsible for connecting to the SMTP server and sending messages from Requests.

 **Usage:** `ejOutbox [OPTION] domain`